IBM 1401

 M- Word Mark bit

-Punches 1 to 9 are represented in usual binary by bits 8421.
+Punches 1 to 9 are represented in usual BCD binary by bits 8421.
 For example, Punch 9 is bit 8 and bit 1 (1001).
 Punch 6 is bit 4 and bit 2 (0110).

 Punch 0 appearing all on its own, representing number 0, is treated weirdly.
 It is represented internally by bit 8 and bit 2 (1010), and NOT by (0000) as you'd expect.

 Blank (no punches at all) is represented by (0000).
 This is NOT zero !
+It's the space character.

 Zone punches 0 (i.e. punch 0 in conjunction with any other punch), 11 and 12: These zone punches are coded in zone bits A and B. Zone bit 0 represented by bit A. Zone 11 is represented by bit B. Zone 12 is represented by both bit A and B together.
 If there are no zone punches, both A and B bits are off.
-Note that there is no way to represent two of the zone punches appearing simultaneously!
+Note that there is no way to represent two of the zone punches appearing simultaneously.
 Fortunately such a case never happens in the IBM 026 punching scheme.

 Now you should be able to understand the column "BCD code" in the printer chain table that was shown previously.
 It is simply the memory bit combination that represents the character, using the CBA8421 bit naming, and the method of punch card to memory representation conversion outlined above.